gicentre/litvis/examples/gaia.md

 - the measurement is over a fixed "band", that is range of wavelengths, and so does not reflect all the light emitted by the star, but just a small part of its optical output (as an X-ray astronomer I feel honor-bound to point out that [stars emit in X-rays](http://xrt.cfa.harvard.edu/xpow/20190226.html) as well as the optical)
 - we have "apparent" and "absolute" magnitudes, which refer to "how much light reaches us (well, really, the telescope)" and "how bright is the object intrinsically", which is flux and luminosity, respectively.
 In this case we have apparent magnitudes.

 As we have apparent magnitudes, then the distribution of magnitudes should not vary strongly with distance <sup>$\dagger$</sup>.
-Note that this assumes that the distribution of absolue magnitudes of the stars does not vary with cluster, which is actually not true, but it's a good enough for this quick look.
+Note that this assumes that the distribution of absolute magnitudes of the stars does not vary with cluster, which is actually not true, but it's a good enough for this quick look.

 $\dagger$ The assumption here is that the catalog has a near-to-uniform flux limit $f_{\rm lim}$; that is, as Gaia looks at different stellar clusters the apparent magnitude of the faintest star we can reliably measure is similar.
 This then means that the faintest luminosity, $L_{\rm min}$ we can measure depends on the cluster, since $L_{\rm min} = 4 \pi d^2 f_{\rm min}$, where $d$ is the distance to the star.
 This then gets converted to magnitudes with a logarithm and a scaling factor, but the correlation between flux (apparent magnitude), luminosity (absolute magnitude), and distance measurements still holds.
 However, there are plenty of reasons why the flux limit can depend on the cluster being observed – for instance, it becomes harder to disentangle two stars as their projected separation (how close they appear to be in the plane of the sky) decreases, and this becomes more important the more-distant the cluster – so you have to understand the biases in your data before drawing too many conclusions.